AdaCore/learn/courses/Ada_For_The_CPP_Java_Developer/chapters/03_Compilation_Unit_Structure.rst

 Compilation Unit Structure
 ----------------------------

+.. include:: ../../global.txt

-C++ programming style usually promotes the use of two distinct files: header files used to define specifications (*.h*, *.hxx*, *.hpp*), and implementation files which contain the executable code (*.c*, *.cxx*, *.cpp*).
+C++ programming style usually promotes the use of two distinct files: header files used to define specifications (.h*, *.hxx*, *.hpp*), and implementation files which contain the executable code (*.c*, *.cxx*, *.cpp*).
 However, the distinction between specification and implementation is not enforced by the compiler and may need to be worked around in order to implement, for example, inlining or templates.

 Java compilers expect both the implementation and specification to be in the same *.java* file.
 (Yes, design patterns allow using interfaces to separate specification from implementation to a certain extent, but this is outside of the scope of this description.)